thelink2012/dotfiles/README.md

 This repository is managed with [yadm-git](https://github.com/TheLocehiliosan/yadm)<sup>AUR</sup>.
 Of course, you can just `git clone` it, no big deal.

+After cloning, run `yadm bootstrap` or execute `.yadm/bootstrap` manually to do a few more nice steps (e.g. download vim-plug).

 As follows are instructions, specially for myself, on how to setup a system capable of using all the dots in here.

 ## aliases